 Medicines used for asthma, such as bronchodilators, usually improve symptoms.
-Corticosteroid drugs may be prescribed in more severe cases.
+Corticosteroid medicines may be prescribed in more severe cases.

 Stopping smoking is very important for people with this condition.
 Breathing treatments, including nebulizers, may be prescribed if the condition becomes long-term.
 Home oxygen therapy may be needed if blood oxygen level is low.

-Symptoms usually improve after stopping exposure to the dust.
+Stopping exposure to the dust often improves symptoms.
 Continued exposure can lead to reduced lung function.
 In the United States, worker's compensation may be available to people with byssinosis.

 When to Contact a Medical Professional